 So my advice is this: Double check everything that goes out under your name.

-Your autoresponder should have a function that allows you to test your campaign.
+Your autoresponder should have a function that allows you to test your drip marketing campaign.

 Do that, and after you receive your messages, proofread them carefully even if you’ve done it before.

 Sometimes things jump out when they come to you in a different medium.